Zekfoo/AGZ/README.md

 ### Why redesign the GBA?

 I really want to like the Game Boy Advance.
 Growing up with a GBA SP, I was spoiled by its clicky buttons, rechargeable battery, and illuminated screen.
-When I finally got my hands on one, I couldn’t be more disappointed by the stark difference in feel and function.
+When I finally got my hands on an original GBA, I couldn’t be more disappointed by the stark difference in feel and function.
 While today’s retro modding scene has produced many improvements for the GBA (referred to from now on as its codename AGB), the console still has many quirks that simple modding hasn’t been able to fix, but that can be addressed in a circuit redesign.
 In no particular order, here are the problems I have with the Game Boy Advance:

 **It runs on AA batteries.** While this certainly wasn’t an issue 20 years ago, and many won’t find it an issue today, we now live in a rechargeable world.
 The devices I use day-to-day are all plug-in rechargeable, and the idea of having to swap out batteries, even if to recharge them externally, feels very antiquated.